nocproject/noc/tests/infra/docker/testsshd/README.md

+# testsshd image

-Testing container with alpine linux and OpenSSH server
+Testing container with alpine linux and OpenSSH server.

 Login as test/pw1234567890